janpaulpl/janpaulpl.github.io/README.md

   </a>
 </h3>

-> conferences, workshops, papers, publications, and just anything that took a good bit to think about
+> conferences, workshops, short papers, publications, and just anything that took a good bit to think about

 <h3>
   <a href="https://jpramos.me/RNAfoldml/" style="color: #364491; border-bottom:1px dotted">